Lawrence Vidya Bhawan School

-Lawrence Vidya Bhawan is a co-educational school located at Rajbagh in Srinagar, Jammu & Kashmir.
+Lawrence Vidya Bhawan is a co-educational school located at Kursoo, within Rajbagh in Srinagar, Jammu and Kashmir, India.

 History

 LVB is part of the Lawrence Group of Schools.
 The branch at Rajbagh was opened in the year 1995.
-During 2014, the second branch was opened in Noor Nagar,Ali jan Road.
+During 2014, the second branch was opened in Soura.

 Education

 The school has four departments that provide co-ed classes from Nursery to 10th.